tlwilliams895/curriculum-docs/docs/_sources/building/setup.md.txt

 $ git clone git@github.com:LaunchCodeEducation/curriculum-module-template.git SITE_NAME
 ```

-Alternatively, if you don't have an SSH key, use HTTP:
+Alternatively, if you don't have an SSH key configured for your GitHub account, use HTTP:

 ```
 $ git clone http://github.com/LaunchCodeEducation/curriculum-module-template SITE_NAME
 ```

-Make the module template repository the new site's `upstream` remote, for ease of updating:
+Move into the new project directory.
+Make the module template repository the new site's `upstream` remote, for ease of updating the site when the `curriculum-module-template` repository is updated:

 ```
 $ git remote rm origin